 Nancy Hawthorne is a co-founder and Partner of Hawthorne Financial Advisors, LLC (HFA), an independent registered investment advisor based in Marblehead, Mass.
-In addition to her role at HFA, Ms. Hawthorne serves on the corporate boards of The MetLife funds, Avid Technology, Inc., (where she also served as Chairman from 2004 to 2015), THL Credit and Charles River Associates, a leading global consulting firm.
+In addition to her role at HFA, Ms. Hawthorne serves on the boards of Avid Technology, Inc. (where she also served as Chairman from 2004 to 2015), and Charles River Associates, a leading global consulting firm.

 Prior to forming HFA, she was the Chief Executive Officer of Clerestory LLC, a firm providing counsel in corporate and organizational matters to organizations including NASA (The National Aeronautics and Space Administration), DARPA (the Defense Advanced Research Projects Agency of the U.S. Department of Defense), numerous privately-held businesses, and several major telecommunications companies in Europe, Latin America and the United States.

 Ms. Hawthorne was Chief Financial Officer of Continental Cablevision, Inc. until 1996, when the company was sold to US West for $12 billion.
 As CFO, she was responsible for treasury, merger and acquisition, investor relations and accounting functions, as well as the company’s financial strategy and capital-markets activities.